 Disclosure: This post was sponsored by Kerrygold.
 We only share products with you that we personally use and love.
 Thanks for supporting the brands that make Garnish with Lemon possible.

 Combine cream through salt in a medium saucepan.
 Whisk over medium heat until smooth.
 Reduce heat and simmer for 5 minutes, stirring occasionally.
 Turn off heat, add chocolate chips and vanilla and stir until smooth.
 Whisk in Irish Cream Liqueur.
 This sauce will thicken as it cools so resist the urge to eat it straight out of the pan.
 Refrigerate any unused sauce and reheat when needed.
-Percent Daily Values are based on a 2,000 calorie diet.
-Your daily values may be higher or lower depending on your calorie needs:

 Combine cream through salt in a medium saucepan.
 Whisk over medium heat until smooth.
 Reduce heat and simmer for 5 minutes, stirring occasionally.